Hail, Hero!: Production

 Gordon Lightfoot contributed two songs to the soundtrack, the title song (co-written with Jerome Moross) and "Wherefore And Why", an "alternate, slightly faster take" of the first track of Did She Mention My Name?
 No soundtrack album was released.

 A key scene in the film was changed shortly before the film's release.
 In both the novel and the film, "Carl spends his last night at home painting the side of his father's barn with a Pop war mural—flowers, bombs, flaming planes and an American flag in which hearts have replaced the stars.
 In the novel (and in the film before it was ... re-edited), Carl's mother ... and father joined him in this act of affirmation."

 Reception

 For his performance, Michael Douglas was nominated for Golden Globe Award for New Star of the Year – Actor.

 Upon the film's October 1969 release, Vincent Canby wrote:

 In Hail, Hero! you can see Kirk Douglas, even younger than he was in The Champion in 1949, in the person of his 25-year-old son, Michael.
 This new Douglas has his father's extraordinary, Fearless Fosdick jaw, the suggestion of his dimpled chin and the cool, gentle eyes.
 He also possesses the almost manic, physical buoyancy that compels attention even when it bears little relation to the circumstances in which the actor finds himself.
 It's not an especially memorable performance, but it's an energetic one, and without Douglas, Hail, Hero! would not even be tolerable.

 In a retrospective review TV Guide called it a "talky, uninspired attempt to bring 60s-style 'relevance' to the screen."

+Home media

+Hail, Hero! was released on DVD by CBS DVD (distributed by Paramount Home Entertainment) on September 3rd, 2019 as a Region 1 DVD.